thewca/wca-regulations-january-2026/wca-regulations.md

         - A2d1+++) [REMINDER] Although the WCA Delegate may allow several individual attempts with missing scramble signatures to count, they should ensure that missing scramble signatures do not become common.
     - A2e) The judge places the puzzle onto the mat in an arbitrary orientation while ensuring that it remains completely covered.
         - A2e1) The competitor is not permitted to request a specific orientation, and the judge must not influence the orientation they place the puzzle on the mat based on what they know or expect the puzzle state to be.
         - A2e2) The competitor must not remove the cover themselves.
 Penalty: disqualification of the attempt (DNF).
+Exception: if the competitor removes the cover accidentally and does not look at the puzzle before the cover is replaced, the attempt may continue, at the discretion of the WCA Delegate.
 - A3) Inspection:
     - A3a) The competitor may inspect the puzzle at the start of each attempt.
         - A3a1) The competitor is allotted strictly less than 15 seconds to inspect the puzzle and start the solve.